A-Gray-Beards-View/python-projects-repo/docs_md/README_project-layout.md

 root_folder/
 │
-├── .vscode/                          # Settings files for Visual Studio Code │   ├── settings.json
+├── .vscode/                          # Settings files for Visual Studio Code │   ├── python.json.code-snippets     # Demonstration of Python code snippers with one entry │   ├── settings.json                 # Default settings.json used by the root, not the sub-projects
-│   └── tasks.json
+│   └── tasks.json                    # Default tasks.json used by the root, not the sub-projects
 │
 ├── .gitattributes
 ├── .gitignore
 │
-├── docs/                             # Additional documents about the project │   └── README_project-layout.md     # This file
+├── docs_md/                          # Additional documents about the project linked from the ./README.md file
+│   ├── README_naming-conventions.md  # Naming conventions used in the project
+│   └── README_project-layout.md      # This file
 │
 ├── key_files/                        # Folder to hold application key files that are NOT checked into GitHub │
-├── repo_packages/
-│   ├── __init__.py
+├── repo_packages/                    # Editable package to hold modules used by the root project and sub-projects │   ├── __init__.py
 │   ├── cls_env_config.py
 │   ├── cls_env_tools.py